maartencorpel/tracks-web/TECHNICAL_GUIDE.md

 ---

-This technical guide provides a comprehensive overview of the Spot Join web application architecture, implementation details, and development practices.
+This technical guide provides a comprehensive overview of the Tracks Match web application architecture, implementation details, and development practices.
 For specific implementation details, refer to the source code and inline comments.